Henry Walker (rugby union)

 He made his debut for Gloucester against the Barbarians in 62-14 heavy loss held at Kingsholm Stadium in November 2015.
 On 14 February 2019, Walker signed his first professional contract for Gloucester, this promoted to the senior squad from the 2019–20 season.

+On 23 June 2023, Walker signed for Ealing Trailfinders in the RFU Championship from the 2023–24 season.
+On 13 December 2024, he left the club with immediate effect to join Premiership rivals Northampton Saints from the 2024–25 season.